sdague/mychevy/README.rst

 rather slow proprietary cellular network)

-This library does the craziest thing possible: uses a headless chrome browser to log into the mychevy website, wait until the OnStar data is retrieved, returns that information as a Python object.
+This library does the craziest thing possible: uses a headless chrome browser to log into the mychevy website, captures the session cookies needed to interact with backend json services, then calls them.

 Installation
 ============